CAVRN: Speech in Noise as an Effective Outcome Measure

 - Compare cross-species evidence implicating cochlear synaptopathy in age-related listening difficulties.

-- Describe the subjective measure selected by the committee to assess hearing related psychosocial health
+- Describe the subjective measure selected by the committee to assess hearing-related psychosocial health.

 - Compare and contrast reliability, minimal detectable difference, and minimal clinically important difference.